itascaconsulting/gslider/README.md

  - `info_text`: adds the text as a small info pop-up for the slider
  - `info_text_size`: text size of the info text

+`add_drop_down(target, short_name, long_name, selections, options`

+Adds a drop-down box to the HTML element given by `selector`. `short_name` is used to access the values, `long_name` is used as the label, and `selections` is an array of possible options that the drop down contains.
+The optional `options` argument can have the following properties:

+ - `font-size`: The font size of the text
+ - `margin`: The margins surround the input area.
+Given as a css string.

 `add_callback(callable)`

 Register a user written function to be called when the value of any input changes.
 The function should take a single